 Xiaomi M365 vs Ninebot ES2 – App

 I couldn’t connect my EU version of Xiaomi M365 to Mi home app on iOS at all.
 It finally worked out with Android.
 The Segway-Ninebot app runs way smoother and I didn’t experience any problems.
-You don’t need to app for daily usage but it is important to change some settings.
-Clearly one app is better then the other and in this category Ninebot ES2 wins.
+You don’t need to app for daily usage, but it is important to change some settings.
+Clearly one app is better than the other and, in this category, Ninebot ES2 wins.

 The price is currently pretty much the same.
 I bought my Xiaomi M365 from Gearbest and shipping worked out very well.
 I borrowed Ninebot ES2 from a friend who got it at a local store.

-At first I thought Ninebot ES2 will be my winner when looking at the features.
+At first, I thought Ninebot ES2 will be my winner when looking at the features.
 I got some sweet new details compared to the older Xiaomi M365.
 It’s nice to have a display on the handle bar as speedometer.
-Also the underbody lighting is quite fancy.
-I really like the break system of Ninebot compared to Xiaomi.
-This way the main break is a regenerative one that gets power back into the battery.
+Also, the underbody lighting is quite fancy.
+I really like the brake system of Ninebot compared to Xiaomi.
+This way the main brake is a regenerative one that gets power back into the battery.
 Speaking of batteries: I prefer them built-in under the footstep like on Xiaomi M365.
 This way a better center of gravity is achieved and that has a positive influence on driving experience.
 It’s also more convenient if you need to carry your scooter in public transport as Xiaomi feels better balanced.
-On the other hand you can shift Ninebot around quicker as the footstep is light to move.
+On the other hand, you can shift Ninebot around quicker as the footstep is light to move.

-The main difference for me is the tyre/suspension system.
-With air tube tyres you can get a puncture and you need to change them.
+The main difference for me is the tire/suspension system.
+With air tube tires you can get a puncture and you need to change them.
 You also need to take a look at air pressure from time to time.
 But I think Xiaomi M365 feels way smoother on the street than Ninebot ES2.
-Not sure if this is only related to tyres/suspension or also to center of gravity as already mentioned.
+Not sure if this is only related to tires/suspension or also to center of gravity as already mentioned.

 The app is not constantly needed, but essential if you need to change some settings.
 It was really bothersome to try and fail connecting Xiaomi M365 over and over again on my iPhone.
-So having a stabile app is definitely a plus.
+Having a stabile app is definitely a plus.

-Even tough I really, really like the superior Ninebot ES2 features such as: break system, solid tyres, display, LED underbody lights, better app & the option for an extra battery.
+Even though I really, really like the superior Ninebot ES2 features such as: brake system, solid tires, display, LED underbody lights, better app & the option for an extra battery.
 When it comes to the quality of riding pleasure, I go with Xiaomi M365.